PHOTO GALLERY

 6th Battalion, 71st Artillery

 The 6th Battalion, 71st Artillery was a mobile HAWK missile battalion located first at Qui Nhon.
-In 1966, as part of the 97th Artillery Group, the battalion was relocated to Cam Ranh Bay, where it remained until the last of its elements departing Vietnam in June 1971.
+In 1966, as part of the 97th Artillery Group, the battalion was relocated to Cam Ranh Bay, where it remained until the last of its elements departed Vietnam.

 56 AIR DEFENSE ARTILLERY BN-DUI